 - Terrorising a child

-- Over-protection by limiting a child’s exploration and learning
+- Limiting the child’s exploration and learning